-For the next day we had arranged (by our hotel) a taxi at a flat fare to Ollantaytambo, from where we were taking the train to Aguas Calientes.
-We also asked the taxi driver if he could stop on few places on the way to Ollantaytambo.
-Apparently there are two roads to Ollantaytambo from Cuzco and we decided to take the road on the attached map to be able to visit Saksaywaman, the Ccochahuasi Animal Sanctuary and the Pisac Market.
+For the next day, we had arranged (by our hotel) a taxi at a flat fare to Ollantaytambo, from where we were taking the train to Aguas Calientes.
+We also asked the taxi driver if he could stop in few places on the way to Ollantaytambo.
+Apparently, there are two roads to Ollantaytambo from Cuzco.
+We decided to take the route on the attached map.
+Like this, we visited Saksaywaman, the Ccochahuasi Animal Sanctuary and the Pisac Market.
 The road that leads through the Sacred Valley is scenic and curvy (if you kid suffers from motion sickness) at the beginning afterwards it is straight.
 The Animal Sanctuary was an excellent choice.
 Our daughter was delighted to be able to feed the animals there.
 You can also visit their handicraft shop and watch women knitting.

-To be able to visit all the places and take the train at about 4PM we left Cusco at 9:30.
-If you have some time left, the Ollantaytambo ruins are also worth visiting but there are a lot of steps to carry the kid.
+To be able to visit all the places and take the train at about 4 PM we left Cusco at 9:30.
+If you have some time left, the Ollantaytambo ruins are also worth visiting.
+Keep in mind that there are a lot of steps if you travel with a kid.

-We arrived at about 6PM to Aguas Calientes.
-It was dark to visit the town.
-Our return train was departing the next day at about 2PM.
+We arrived at about 6 PM to Aguas Calientes.
+Our return train was departing the next day at about 2 PM.
 My idea was to get up early to go to see the sunrise up at the ruins.
-But since it was foggy when I woke up I didn’t even bother about the sunrise and got back to bed.
+But since it was foggy when I woke up I didn’t even bother and got back to bed.

 If I had a chance to go back I don’t think I would go up in the morning again.
 It seemed to me that it was too busy.
 You need about 3 hours to visit the ruins.
-So almost everyone was going down at the same time and the buses on their way up were empty.
+So almost everyone was going down at the same time, and the buses on their way up were empty.